Jacki Weaver: Personal life

+In September 1966 Weaver told TV Week that she would marry the pop singer Bryan Davies, adding that 'I'll probably get cold feet again like I've done before'.
+Shortly afterwards she married TV producer David Price, her director on the television series Be Our Guest, after an eight-week courtship.
+The marriage ended in 1970.
+She had a son that year with her partner at the time, John Walters.
 Weaver had a relationship of many years with Richard Wherrett, director of the Sydney Theatre Company.
-She was married to David Price from 1966 to 1970.
-She had a son in 1970 with her partner at the time, John Walters.

 She married Max Hensser in 1975.
 She lived with Phil Davis, a former Sydney crime reporter, Canberra Press Secretary, and executive producer for Mike Willesee, for five years until 1981.
 She married radio and television presenter Derryn Hinch in 1983.
 She and Hinch renewed their vows before divorcing in 1998.

 She is currently married to actor Sean Taylor.